Support to the counter ISIL coalition

 Started October 2016

 At the NATO Warsaw Summit in July 2016, NATO announced the transformation of the Active Endeavour counter-terrorism mission in the Mediterranean to a broader maritime security operation.
 The new operation received the codename Sea Guardian.
-This is a non-article 5 maritime security operation aimed at working with Mediterranean stakeholders to maintain maritime situational awareness, deter counter terrorism and enhance capacity building.
+This is a non-article 5 maritime security operation aimed at working with Mediterranean stakeholders to maintain maritime situational awareness, counter-terrorism capabilities at sea and enhance capacity building.

 E-3A and E-3D AWACS aircraft participate in this operation.
 The AWACS, with its surveillance systems, is an excellent platform to contribute to the overall understanding of ship movement in the area – what NATO terms the Recognized Maritime Picture (RMP).
 This, coupled with AWACS’ command, control and communications capabilities, ensures commanders receive accurate information via automatic data link and distribution systems.
 With the Automatic Identification System (AIS), the aircraft can enhance the RMP by correlating the surface picture with the transmitted maritime identification codes.